Advising in the Teacher Education Program occurs on four levels.

 Other University Advising:

-Candidates who are completing bachelor’s degrees will also have faculty advisors in their major areas and should consult with those advisors on matters concerning coursework in the major.
+Candidates who are completing bachelor’s degrees will also have advisers in their major areas and should consult with those advisers on matters concerning coursework in the major.
 Note: Advising is not always carried out the same way across colleges and programs; candidates should not make assumptions about advising practices in colleges and programs other than the Department of Teacher Education.